-A Respondent who has been found responsible of a Code violation may appeal the decision in writing.
-Appeals from disciplinary decisions are allowable only on the following grounds:

-- demonstration of a violation of due process; or - demonstration of a material deviation from substantive and procedural standards adopted by the UNC Board of Governors. - Decision Other than Expulsion A decision, other than expulsion, may be appealed in writing to the Vice Chancellor.
-Such an appeal must be submitted within five (5) business days of the notice of the decision from the Associate Vice Chancellor.
-A decision by the Vice Chancellor shall be final. - Expulsion.
-A Respondent who has been expelled in accordance with Section IV.C.8.b may file a written appeal, within fourteen (14) calendar days of the notice of the Chancellor's decision, to the Fayetteville State University Board of Trustees.
-The Board of Trustees' decision shall be final.
+- i.
+Bases of Appeal.
+A Respondent who the University has found responsible and sanctioned may appeal the decision in writing.
+Appeals from disciplinary decisions are allowable only on the following grounds: - · demonstration of a violation of due process; and/or - demonstration of a material deviation from substantive and procedural standards adopted by the UNC Board of Governors: and/or - In decisions based on violations of the Prohibited Sexual Conduct Policy, demonstration of procedural irregularity that affected the outcome of the matter, newly discovered evidence that could affect the outcome of the matter, and/or that any Title IX personnel, investigator, and/ or an Administrative Hearing Body member had a conflict of interest or bias that affected the outcome of the matter - ii.
+Decision Other than Expulsion A decision, other than expulsion, may be appealed in writing to the Vice Chancellor.
+Such an appeal must be submitted within five (5) business days of the date of the decision from the Associate Vice Chancellor.
+A decision by the Vice Chancellor shall be final. - iii.
+Expulsion.
+A Respondent who has been expelled may file a written appeal, within fourteen (14) calendar days of the notice of the Chancellor's decision, to the University Board of Trustees.
+The Board of Trustees' decision shall be final. - iv.
+Complainant Appeals.
+The Complainants of an incident governed by the Prohibited Sexual Conduct Policy may file a written appeal about the University's responsibility decisions on the following grounds to the Vice Chancellor: - · demonstration of a violation of due process; and/or - demonstration of a material deviation from substantive and procedural standards adopted by the UNC Board of Governors; and/or - demonstration of procedural irregularity that affected the outcome of the matter, newly discovered evidence that could affect the outcome of the matter, and/or that any Title IX personnel, investigator, and/or an Administrative Hearing Body member had a conflict of interest or bias that affected the outcome of the matter.